Giles: Because it has to be.

 - Dragon Age: Inquisition: In the main quest "In Hushed Whispers", the Inquisitor and Dorian are propelled into a Bad Future where the Big Bad has won.
 Their former companions and Leliana then sacrifice themselves to return the Inquisitor and Dorian back to the present, preventing this future from ever occurring.

-- Ghost Trick: After being stuck on a submarine Sissel and Missile say their farewells to Lyne to hitch a ride on a torpedo towards a separated room that contains Yomeil's body so that they can rewind time one last time and undo the death that started it all.
+- Ghost Trick: After being stuck on a sinking submarine, Sissel and Missile say their farewells to Lynne and Kamila before hitching a ride on a torpedo towards a jettisoned submarine room.
+Said room contains their ticket to the past, so that they can rewind time once more and undo the death that started it all.

 - Schlock Mercenary: One story arc revolved around trying to undo a false-vacuum collapse that will obliterate space itself.
 The same disaster made time travel possible when ordinarily it isn't, so Kevyn is chosen to go back in time with the information that will prevent the disaster (and incidentally prevent the death of Captain Tagon).
 The physics of the time gate requires those left behind to keep it open as long as possible in order to send Kevyn as far back as possible; they all die doing so to give Kevyn a chance.